crispyabsurdist/crime-locator/README.md

 # crime-locator

-A Next.js hobby project that uses an api to get locally current crime reports (sweden) .
+A Next.js hobby project that uses an open api to get locally current crime reports (sweden) .

 First, run the development server: